Supporting Clients Between Sessions: Peer Support and New Data from NowMattersNow

 High employee turnover due to poor working conditions and employees’ mental health issues can have negative financial consequences and lead to higher operational costs.
 This can create ripple effects through the community, making care more expensive and difficult to access for many.

-Healthcare workers may be reluctant to seek help due to the fact for several reasons.
+Healthcare workers may be reluctant to seek help for several reasons.
 Those with demanding work schedules and long shifts may struggle to find the time needed to pursue therapy or other support.

 1. Reducing Stigma